Durgiana Temple: History

 Existence of the Talab is also mentioned in 1868 Municipal committee, Amritsar documents.
-John Campbell Oman who was Professor of natural science in The Government College, Lahore mentioned about durgiana in his book where he found some mystics practicing yoga.
+John Campbell Oman who was Professor of natural science in The Government College, Lahore mentioned about durgiana in his book where he found some mystics practising yoga.

 Durgiana Mandir is recorded in Amritsar District Gazetteer of 1893 which talks about Durgiana Sarovar and "Devi dwara" surrounding it which was thronged by Hindu pilgrims.

 Even though Amritsar is not declared a Holy city, restrictions are in force prohibiting sale of tobacco, liquor and meat within a radius of 200 m around this temple and the Shri Harmandir Sahib (Sikh Golden Temple).

 Location

 The temple is situated near the Hathi gate in Amritsar.
 It is very close to the Amritsar railway station, and is about 1.5 km from the bus station.

 Features and designs

 The temple is built in the middle of a sacred lake, which measures 160 m × 130 m.
 Its dome and canopies are similar to that of the Golden temple of Sikh religion, also located in Amritsar.
 A bridge provides the approach to the temple.
 The dome of the temple is gilded.
 Marble is used extensively in the temple's features.
 The dome is illuminated with colourful lights.
 The temple is sometimes called Silver temple because of its large exquisitely designed silver doors.
 It has a rich collection of Hindu scriptures.
 The temple complex also has some historic subsidiary temples such as Seetla Mata and Bara Hanuman.